How will you hear me.....?

 Article 12 of the UN Convention on the Rights of the Child, which came into force in the UK in 1992, states that children have a right to an opinion and for that to be heard and taken seriously in all matters affecting them.
 This is widely reflected in national and local policy, and universally accepted as good practice across the UK.
 However, there is plenty of evidence that, this doesn’t always happen.
 So, what exactly are the barriers to hearing children’s voices in frontline safeguarding services?
 What can we do better to include and consider the views and lived experiences of the children and young people we work with?

 There are also some videos available that were filmed during the making of 'Was not Heard' and give great insight into what children think and believe.

-Here is some resources to support opportunities for gaining the voice of the child and links to How Will You Hear Me video clips by Leicester City Council Rights and Participation Team who work to support and empower young people to be involved in and shape decisions that affect their lives.
+There are also some great resources for for gaining the voice of the child understanding why this is important: links to How Will You Hear Me video clips by Leicester City Council Rights and Participation Team who work to support and empower young people to be involved in and shape decisions that affect their lives.

 You can now follow us to see our professional learning videos and news

 on YouTube: LLR Safeguarding Children Partnerships - YouTube